erezsh/sqeleton/docs/intro.md

 ## Database Interface

-Sqeleton's database interface enables provides a unified interface for accessing a wide array of databases.
+Sqeleton's database interface enables a unified interface for accessing a wide array of databases.

-Each database has its own dialect, which tells the compiler which SQL to produce for each expression.
+Each database in Sqeleton has a dialect, which tells the compiler which SQL code to produce for each expression.
 Extra features can be added to the dialect using [mixins](#database-mixins).

 ### connect()